Garden-AI/garden/docs/developer_guide/contributing.md

 poetry run pytest -m "not integration"
 ```

-Integration tests may be useful as a reference, but at the current stage in the project's development not as likely to pass for outside contributors and are not currently part of the CI build.
+Integration tests may be useful as a reference, but at the current stage in the project's development not likely to pass for outside contributors and are not currently part of the CI build.

-New contributions should include tests.
-If you're adding a new feature, write tests that cover your feature.
+**New contributions should include tests.** If you're adding a new feature, write tests that cover your feature.
 If you're fixing a bug, write a test that would have caught the bug.